kenklin/2jsonj/README.md

 2jsonj
 ======

-CSV to JSON REST Gateway
+CSV to JSON Web Service

 The **2json.com** web service transforms various data formats (currently CSV) to JSON so web clients can more easily make use of the data.